BenEklundCS/Cosmic-Doom/README.md

    Launch Godot 4.4 (.NET version) and import the `project.godot` file.

 3. **Build and run**
-   Press `F5` in the Godot editor or build via the .NET CLI:
+   Press `F5` in the Godot editor to run.
+You can also build the C# assembly independently via the .NET CLI (requires Godot to run):
    ```
    dotnet build
    ```